 If you exhibit poor driving standards, your rental car company may cancel your contract and demand immediate return of the vehicle.

 Safety and Health You should take the same care with your personal safety and your possessions as you would in any other country or at home.
 Take photocopies of your important documents (like your passport and credit cards), and keep them separate from the originals.
-You should also keep a record of the description and serial number of valuable items (like digital cameras and mobile phones).
+You should keep a record of the description and serial number of valuable items (like digital cameras, laptop computers and mobile phones).
 You should also regularly back up treasured photos to a memory stick or cloud etc. for safe keeping.

 Time Zone New Zealand is one of the first places in the world to see the new day, 12 hours ahead of GMT (Greenwich Mean Time).
 In Summer, New Zealand uses 'Daylight Saving', with clocks put forward one hour to GMT +13.
 Daylight saving begins on the last Sunday in September and ends on the first Sunday of the following April, when clocks are put back to GMT+12.

 Electricity The electricity supply runs at 230/240 volts, and uses angled two or three pin plugs (the same as Australia and similar to China).
 Most hotels and motels provide 110 volt sockets (rated at 20 watts) in bathrooms for electric razors.
 For all other equipment, a converter is necessary, unless the item has a multi-voltage option.
 Plug adapter is a wise choice.